InfinityAlgo-Academy/LightHouse/docs/plugins.md

 - `description: string` _OPTIONAL_ - A more detailed description of the category's purpose.
 - `manualDescription: string` _OPTIONAL_ - A more detailed description of all of the manual audits in a plugin.
 Only use this if you've added manual audits.
 - `auditRefs: Array<{id: string, weight: number, group?: string}>` **REQUIRED** - The list of audits to include in the plugin category along with their overall weight in the score of the plugin category.
 Each audit ref may optionally reference a group ID from `groups`.
+- `supportedModes: string[]` _OPTIONAL_ - Which Lighthouse [modes](https://github.com/GoogleChrome/lighthouse/blob/master/docs/user-flows.md) this plugin supports.
+Category will support all modes if this is not provided.

 #### `groups`